 What role, if any, does engaging in physical activity and/or exercises play in improving the Parkinson’s symptoms?
 Short answer: a lot!

-If you have not been exercising or had stopped because of you Parkinson’s symptoms, get back to exercises as soon as possible.
+If you have not been exercising or had stopped because of your Parkinson’s symptoms, try to get back to exercises as soon as possible.
 Research evidence supporting the value of exercises in Parkinson’s has continued to grow.
 However, the right kind of exercises at optimal intensity and frequency is required to maximise the benefit of exercises on Parkinson’s symptoms.

 DDB Physiotherapy are here to help the local population live a healthy and active lifestyle, free from pain & injury.